jaejunh/chrome-speech-synthesis/README.md

 Only chrome (and sadly not chromium) has many synthesis voices of incredable quality, and I need to overcome the shortcoming of linux based electron node.js's dumbness.
-This poverty of Shortcoming drove me to devise quick-and-dirty alternative to "barrow" google chrome's native speech synthesis service "legally" just by mashuping up via socket.io bridge externally from chrome.
+This poverty of shortcoming drove me to devise quick-and-dirty solution to "barrow" google chrome's native speech synthesis service "legally" just by mashuping up via socket.io bridge externally from chrome.